microsoft/DataConnectors/samples/TripPin/5-Paging/README.md

 > **Note:** You'll notice duplicate requests for the first page of data from the service,
 > which is not ideal.
 The extra request is a result of the M engine's schema checking behavior.
 > We will ignore this issue for now and resolve it in the [next tutorial](../6-Schema)
-> where we will apply an explict schema.
+> where we will apply an explicit schema.

 ## Conclusion
 This lesson showed you how to implement pagination support for a Rest API.
 While the logic will